Coast to Desert

 The Arabic name given for Morocco by medieval historians and geographers is “al-Maghrib al-Aqsa”, translated as Furthest Westerly Kingdom (of the Maghreb countries in North West Africa).
 Morocco is just 13km from Spain but it’s smaller than its neighbour, despite its territory bordering 3500 km of the Atlantic and Mediterranean coastlines.

-FROM TURQUOISE WAVES TO THE SEA OF SAND
+FROM THE ATLANTIC TO THE SEA OF SAND

 Heading south-east from the Atlantic coastal resorts, follow this desert tour from Agadir, Essaouira, or Taghazout and loop through the Sahara Desert.
 Then travel north across the Anti Atlas and High Atlas mountain ranges to reach Marrakech.